 For Females — a tailored dress, suit, or skirt/slacks and blouse

 All delegates should wear dress shoes and have a carrying case for materials

-sequence of coursework
+What is the sequence of coursework for MUN?

-Freshmen: World Geography Honors/MUN
+Freshman: World Geography Honors/MUN

-Sophomores: World History Honors/MUN
+Sophomore: World History Honors/MUN

 Juniors: AP U.S. History/MUN